All Episodes

 Real quick.

-I I'd like to understand and more fully, particularly why our congressmen aren't raising hell about it and saying the why and how did so much executive power be absorbed that it controls so much of our petroleum and our natural resources.
+I'd like to understand more fully, particularly why our congressmen aren't raising hell about it and saying the why and how did so much executive power be absorbed that it controls so much of our petroleum and our natural resources.

-It's just we have to hear the president say, Oh, you're gonna have shortages.
+It's just we have to hear the president say, oh, you're going to have shortages.

 And I'm thinking, what is going on here?

-This is the United States is a you probably have a Republican Congress.
+So you probably have a Republican Congress.

-This is one party rule right now.
+This is one-party rule right now.

 It's just the numbers aren't there for them to accomplish that which we need to accomplish.